Mixed-Effect Thompson Sampling: ALGORITHM

-\section{Algorithm}
+As discussed in \cref{sec:introduction}, the structures in \eqref{eq:contextual_gaussian_model} and \eqref{eq:contextual_bernoulli_model} may be intrinsic in some problems, such as drug design.
+When this is not the case, we propose the following approach to learning a \emph{proxy structure}.
+For any $i \in [K]$, let $\hat{\theta}_i$ represent an offline estimate of action parameter $\theta_{i}$.
+To learn, we fit a Gaussian mixture model (GMM) \citep{reynolds2009gaussian} with $L$ clusters to $\hat{\theta}_i$.
+Each cluster $\ell \in [L]$ is represented by its center $\mu_{\psi_\ell} \in \real^d$ and covariance $\Sigma_{\psi_\ell} \in \real^{d \times d}$.
+These correspond to the mean of the effect parameter $\psi_\ell$ and its uncertainty.
+The GMM also outputs the probability that $\hat{\theta}_i$ belongs to cluster $\ell$, for all combinations of $i \in [K]$ and $\ell \in [L]$.
+This probability is the mixing weight $b_{i, \ell}$.

+The above procedure is general and can be adapted to any use case.
+The main challenge is to obtain the offline estimates $\hat{\theta}_i$.
+This is an offline representation learning problem \citep{tripuraneni2021provable}, for which numerous techniques exist.
+For instance, in our MovieLens experiments in \cref{sec:movielens experiments}, we use a low-rank factorization of the rating matrix to obtain these offline estimates.
+This is a strength of our approach.
+It is highly flexible and can be easily integrated with popular and practical offline learning tools.
+This can be seen as a step towards bridging the gap between offline and online learning.

+\section{ALGORITHM}

-In this work, we design a Thompson sampling algorithm \citep{thompson33likelihood, russo14learning, ts_scott, chapelle11empirical}, which is a natural Bayesian solution to our problem.
-The sampling is hierarchical \citep{lindley72bayes}, to capture the structure, and potential sparsity, in our model.
-Before we present the algorithm, we need to introduce additional notation.
-Let $H_t = (X_\ell, A_\ell, Y_\ell)_{\ell \in [t-1]}$ be the history of all interactions of the agent up to round $t$. $H_{t, i} = (X_\ell, A_\ell, Y_\ell)_{\ell<t, A_\ell=i}$ denotes the history of interactions of the agent with action $i$ up to round $t$.
+We propose a Thompson sampling algorithm \citep{thompson33likelihood, russo14learning, ts_scott}, which is a natural Bayesian solution to our problem.
+The algorithm is based on hierarchical sampling \citep{lindley72bayes}, which reflects the structure in our model.
+Before we present it, we need to introduce additional notation.
+We denote by $H_t = (X_\ell, A_\ell, Y_\ell)_{\ell \in [t-1]}$ the \emph{history} of all interactions of the agent up to round $t$, by $S_{t, i} = \{\ell \in [t - 1]: A_\ell = i\}$ the rounds where the agent takes action $i$ up to round $t$, and by $H_{t, i} = (X_\ell, A_\ell, Y_\ell)_{\ell \in S_{t, i}}$ the corresponding history.

+Our algorithm \alg is presented in \cref{alg:ts}.
+Because the effect parameters are shared by all actions, their posteriors are not independent.
+For this reason, we maintain a single \emph{joint effect posterior}